karlesleith/CrossbowVR/README.md

 ## Development
 During the process of development we learned how to use the Android SDK Google Cardboard VR packages for Unity.
+Scenearios have been design and built up from scratch.
+Low-poly terrain created using unity, krita and blender.
+Animations have been customized using mixamo.
+All scripts have been written from scratch and built around the cardboard sdk to maximize its capabilities.
+It is open for further development, so in case of future iterations we can add more scenarios and more complex score systems and leaderboards.
+With some effort the game can be ported to other platforms.

 ### Software Architecture